MarkSerna/Jellyvery/README.md

 ## Installation 🔧
 - Clone or copy the repository to the corresponding folder from the following link https://github.com/MarkSerna/jellyvery.git
 - Run the corresponding programs.
-- You must keep the services on to be able to run the corresponding files
+- You must keep the services on to be able to run the corresponding files.